ivorscott/blog2/content/posts/2020-04-14-the-ultimate-go-and-react-development-setup-with-docker-part-3.md

 draft: false
 date: 2020-05-29T9:00:00.000Z
 description: >-
-  I went through my API implementation in the previous post.
-Now I'll demonstrate the development workflow for the updated service and how to profile it.
+  In this post I demo a Docker-based API workflow that involves seeding and migrating a Postgres database.
+After that, I show how to profile the API with pprof.
 category: "Go and React Series"
 tags:
-  - Docker Golang React Makefile Postgres Testing Migrations Seeding
+  - Docker Golang React Postgres TestContainers Migrations Seeding
 socialImage: "/media/part3.jpg"
 ---